matrix-org/matrix.org/CONTENT.md

 ### Hosting providers

 Hosting provders are listed in [`/content/ecosystem/hosting/providers.toml`](https://github.com/matrix-org/matrix.org/blob/main/content/ecosystem/hosting/providers.toml).
 It lists providers which provide Matrix components like servers or bots to customers.
 We require this section to only contain providers that do the actual hosting.
-Providers which either provide a setup script or only provide selfhosting should go into the in the future existing Distributions section instead.
+Providers which either provide a setup script or only provide selfhosting should go into the Distributions section instead.

 To add a hosting provider entry, add the following template to the `providers.toml`.
 Logos should be placed next to the toml file.
 A logo should be in the SVG format.
 However if this is not available a PNG is acceptable provided it has sufficient resolution while also having reasonable filesize.